lfenzo/lfenzo/README.md

 ## About Me

-Computer Science BSc. (graduated from the [Federal University of São Carlos](https://www.ufscar.br/) in 2022) and Data Scientist at [BigData](https://www.linkedin.com/company/big-data-brasil-/), currently working on forecasting pipelines, data analysis and computer vision.
-I like to design and automate things.
+Computer Science BSc. (graduated from the [Federal University of São Carlos](https://www.ufscar.br/) in 2022) and Data Scientist at [BigData](https://www.linkedin.com/company/big-data-brasil-/), currently working on forecasting pipelines and data analysis.

+Although most of my effort is centered around the Machine Learning area, I also enjoy studying and working on topics like IOT, Precess Automatization, 3D Printing and contributing to open source projects.

+*I like to design and automate things.*

 ---------